-Controller: Although we recommend that the AppDynamics Controller be installed on a dedicated server, in some cases the Standalone Machine Agent can co-exist with the Controller on the same system.
+Controller: Although we recommend that you install the AppDynamics Controller on a dedicated server, in some cases the Machine Agent can co-exist with the Controller on the same system.
 A Controller with more than 250 nodes must run on a dedicated machine.
-The exact number of Machine Agents that can be supported depends on whether other agents are reporting to the same controller and whether the Machine Agents have Server Visibility enabled or not (more metrics are generated under Server Visibility).
-For more information, see Controller System Requirements.
+The exact number of Machine Agents that can be supported depends on whether other agents are reporting to the same controller and whether the Machine Agents have Server Visibility enabled (more metrics are generated under Server Visibility).
+See Controller System Requirements

 JVM Memory Requirements

-The lightweight Standalone Machine Agent consumes minimal resources of your computer.
+The lightweight Machine Agent consumes minimal resources of your computer.

 AppDynamics recommends the following additional Heap and PermGen space to accommodate the agent:

-The exact CPU or memory overhead added by the agent can vary depending on the extensions used and whether the extensions are Java or not.
-Java extensions will need more heap space; the amount required depends on how the extension is coded.
-If you start adding extensions, increase the maximum heap space (to 256 MB or 512 MB) to be safe.
-You may need to increase the size of the initial memory allocation as well.
+The exact CPU or memory overhead added by the agent can vary based on the extensions used and whether the extensions are Java.
+Java extensions need more heap space; the amount required depends on how the extension is coded.
+If you start adding extensions, increase the maximum heap space to 256 MB or 512 MB.
+Additionally, you may need to increase the size of the initial memory allocation.
 Monitor the memory consumption of the agent to ensure that there are sufficient resources allocated to it.
-You can also enable Garbage Collection logging on the JVM to help tune the heap size for the extensions being used.
-There are many resources on the Internet with advice on tuning Java memory management.
+You can also enable Garbage Collection logging on the JVM to help tune the heap size for the extensions.

 Example settings for increasing the initial heap size: